woct0rdho/evotensile/README.md

 Useful proposal modes include `random`, `seed-random`, `local`, `seed-random-local`, `de`, `seed-random-de`, `gomea`, `seed-random-gomea`, and `evolutionary`.
 Exact-shape and nearest-shape validation-passed winners, including imported hipBLASLt baselines when they remain best, can initialize non-random proposal operators through `--transfer-shapes` / `--transfer-per-shape`.
 Command examples omit hyperparameters when the intended value is already the profile or CLI default.

 Supported protocol overrides are typed CLI options such as `--num-benchmarks`, `--num-warmups`, `--enqueues-per-sync`, `--syncs-per-benchmark`, `--num-elements-to-validate`, and `--validation-backend`. `NumBenchmarks` and `NumElementsToValidate` are execution budgets rather than cache identity fields, so adaptive top-ups pool with the fully validated timing evidence.
-The default uses full hipBLASLt GPU-oracle validation with `NumElementsToValidate=-1`; use `--validation-backend cpu` for CPU/OpenBLAS audit validation or `--validation-backend none` only for explicitly trusted timing-only top-ups.
+The default uses full hipBLASLt GPU-oracle validation with `NumElementsToValidate=-1`.
+Use `--validation-backend cpu` for CPU/OpenBLAS audit validation or `--validation-backend none` only for explicitly trusted timing-only top-ups.
 Unsupported TensileLite global parameters are intentionally not accepted by the search CLI.

 Validation is a hard gate: only `status=ok` rows with passing validation, or GPU-only top-up rows backed by prior passing validation for the same pair, should be ranked or used as positive cache entries.
 Unknown validation is never ranked as positive.